toblum/McLightingUI/README.md

   * Type of color wheel
   * Effects can be hidden
 * You can add additional McLighting nodes that can be controlled together with the master.
-* (Almost) dependency free packaged into one file.
-(Icons are still loaded from the cloud.
-Work in progress.)
+* Dependency free packaged into one file.
 * New icons for browser and homescreen.
 Pin this URL to the your phones homescreen.
+* Initialisation status is shown.
+Better error messages.

 ## Installation